Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## requirements

 You need PHP (7.x), composer, and npm
+You also need to configure your php with curl and openssl You have to setup the certificates [download pem file](https://curl.haxx.se/docs/caextract.html), put it somewhere on your system and set your php.ini with those values:

+ * curl.cainfo = PATH_TO_YOUR_CERTIFICATE/cacert.pe
+ * openssl.cafile = PATH_TO_YOUR_CERTIFICATE/cacert.pem

 ## explanation
 This application has been realized to get a sample front app with sf3+ & vuejs